mzabrisk/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/mzabrisk/MechaCar_Statistical_Analysis/blob/8fd8af1682035397463e24ad362ae621c395a2d5/images/t_test_across_all_lots.png)

 Running a t-test using all lots combined as the sample against the population mean of 1500 PSI, the p-value is 0.06028.
-With significantce threshold of 0.05, we can conclude that there is no difference between the sample PSI and the popultaion PSI.
+With significance threshold of 0.05, we can conclude that there is no difference between the sample PSI and the popultaion PSI.

 ### T-test for lot 1:

 ![](https://github.com/mzabrisk/MechaCar_Statistical_Analysis/blob/8fd8af1682035397463e24ad362ae621c395a2d5/images/lot1_t_test.png)

 Running a t-test using lot 1 as the sample against the population mean of 1500 PSI, the p-value is 1.
-With significantce threshold of 0.05, we can conclude that there is no difference between the sample PSI and the popultaion PSI.
+With significance threshold of 0.05, we can conclude that there is no difference between the sample PSI and the popultaion PSI.